alttch/eva3/xc/drivers/phi/phi_devel.rst

 The controller will call update() method for all items using the caller PHI for updating, providing LPIs state data to let them process the event with minimized amount of additional PHI.get() calls.

+Use port value *-1* can be used to set unit error status, value *False* to set sensor error status.

 Exceptions
 ----------